cinnamon raisin sourdough bread

 - If you want to freeze your sourdough: Cool the loaf completely, then place in a resealable plastic bag.
 Freeze for up 2 months.
 Thaw bread overnight in its bag at room temperature.

 - For best results, use exactly the types/amounts of flours indicated in the recipe.
 I cannot guarantee similar results with any substitutions.
+I have given the closest approximation to US volume measurements, but weighing the ingredients will yield the best and most consistent results.

 Can this be made with a bread recipe that is not sourdough?